JKRuigu/machine_learning/README.md

 To get started you should have the following. <br>
 1.python installed [link](https://www.python.org/downloads/) <br>

-           I am using Python 2 to use python 3, add paranthesis for all the print statements
+<p> I am using Python 2 to use python 3, add paranthesis for all the print statements</p>
 2. sklearn installed

     ```bash